arosecast/arc-old/_posts/2016-03-01-month-in-review.markdown

 date:   2016-03-01 14:00:00 +0000
 image: '/assets/blog/2016-03/thumb-wooden-brooch-crazy-cat-lady.jpg'
 alt: Crazy Cat - Lady Wooden Brooch of a Girl and Her Cats by illustrator / artist Karen Muray of A Rose Cast
-categories: Month-in-Review
+categories: month-in-review
-tags: Illustration Fanart Jewellery
+tags: illustration fan-art jewellery
 ---

 <p class="intro">February was a busy month for me.
 Not only did I celebrate another birthday, but I was working on both new products and my first launch in a physical store.</p>